Reality2byte/maswe/weaknesses/MASVS-STORAGE/MASWE-0004.md

 ## Mitigations

-- Exclude sensitive files from backups using platform-specific attributes, such as `android:allowBackup` or `BackupAgent` with `excludeFromBackup` for Android.
-On iOS, API such as `NSURLIsExcludedFromBackupKey` [doesn't guarantee](https://developer.apple.com/documentation/foundation/optimizing_your_app_s_data_for_icloud_backup/#3928527) exclusion from the backup.
+- On Android, exclude sensitive files from backups using platform-specific attributes, such as `android:allowBackup` or `BackupAgent` with `excludeFromBackup` for Android.
+- On iOS, API such as `NSURLIsExcludedFromBackupKey` [doesn't guarantee](https://developer.apple.com/documentation/foundation/optimizing_your_app_s_data_for_icloud_backup/#3928527) exclusion from the backup.
 Therefore, you should encrypt your data instead.
-- Store sensitive data in locations excluded from backups by default, like the Keychain or `Library/Caches` on iOS.
+- On iOS, you can store data inside the Keychain with [kSecAttrAccessibleWhenUnlockedThisDeviceOnly](https://developer.apple.com/documentation/security/ksecattraccessiblewhenunlockedthisdeviceonly) flag.
+This flag restricts data access to the current device only.
+However, if you back up and restore on the same device, this data will also be restored.
+Therefore, it only prevents the data from being transferred to another device.
+Apple discourages storing large amounts of data in the Keychain, so it's best to store only an encryption key there and keep the rest of the files in the filesystem
+- On iOS, you can store files at `Library/Caches`.
+This directory is excluded from the backup but the system may delete content of this directory when low on disk space.
 - Encrypt sensitive data before storage to ensure confidentiality, even if it gets backed up.